reed-sandberg/CarND-Vehicle-Detection/README.md

 ### Final result

-The heatmap thresholds for each generation were tuned empirically for this particular project video (`zone.py` lines 1046-1053).
+The heatmap thresholds for each generation, and history buffer sizes were tuned empirically for this particular project video (`zone.py` lines 1069-1082).

-At last, I combined this vehicle detection pipeline with the advanced lane finding pipeline from the previous project (`LaneBoundaryZone` class from `zone.py` line 251).
+At last, I combined this vehicle detection pipeline with the advanced lane finding pipeline from the previous project (`LaneBoundaryZone` class from `zone.py` line 274).

 Result:
 [output_videos/project_video_pipeline.mp4](./output_videos/project_video_pipeline.mp4)